ayush-bot011/ayush-bot011/README.md

 ## 🚀 About Me

-🎓 I am Ayush pandey, a Front End Web Developer , pursuing my Bachelor in Computer Science & Engineering and will graduate in mid-2023.
+🎓 I am **Ayush pandey**, a Front End Web Developer , pursuing my Bachelor in Computer Science & Engineering and will graduate in mid-2023.

 🌱 I’m currently learning about  Data Structures and Algorithms and preparing for big MNC's company and faang companies.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from cooking, sketching, and watching Anime.

+ 📫 How to reach me **ayush94129@gmail.com**